PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 ```
 **Notes:**
 The tracking model is used to predict the video, and does not support the prediction of a single image.
 The visualization video of the tracking results is saved by default.
 You can add `--save_mot_txts` to save the txt result file, or `--save_images` to save the visualization images.
+Each line of the tracking results txt file is `frame,id,x1,y1,w,h,score,-1,-1,-1`.

 ### 6. Using exported MOT and keypoint model for unite python inference